 In addition to manatee recovery efforts, FWC is involved in the recovery of other endangered marine mammals, including the North Atlantic right whale, Eubalaena glacialis.
 Most of this work is supported by grant funding provided by the National Marine Fisheries Service of the National Oceanic and Atmospheric Administration (NOAA Fisheries); however, portions of some staff salaries are provided by the Trust Fund [s.
 379.2431(4), F.S].
 FWC collaborates with federal, state, and non-governmental organization partners to carry out field research, mainly aerial surveys, biopsy sampling, disentanglement and stranding response.
-Efforts to protect this species are outlined in the North Atlantic Right Whale Recovery Plan.
+Efforts to protect this species are outlined in the North Atlantic Right Whale Recovery Plan1.

-The North Atlantic right whale is one of the most endangered large whales in the world with an estimated 450 individuals in the population.
+The North Atlantic right whale is one of the most endangered large whales in the world with an estimated 400 individuals in the population2.
 Entanglement in fishing gear and vessel collisions are the leading known causes of death in this species.
 Even one unnatural death per year could have a significant effect on the population.
 Efforts to prevent human-caused mortality are a priority.

 The southeastern United States (U.S.) is the primary calving area for the North Atlantic right whale.
-In 1994 and 2016, NOAA Fisheries designated portions of Florida and Georgia coastal waters as critical habitat.
+Since 1994, portions of Florida and Georgia coastal waters have been designated as critical habitat by NOAA Fisheries.
 Federal and state efforts to protect right whales in their calving area resulted in the formation of the Southeast U.S. Right Whale Recovery Plan Implementation Team (SEIT), a multi-agency and citizen advisory group.
-FWC has been a member of the SEIT since its 1993 inception.
+FWC has been a member of the SEIT since its inception in 1993.